colindembovsky/colindembovsky.github.io/_posts/2025-11-25-building-copilot-enablement-program.markdown

 Rolling out to hundreds of developers at once creates chaos.
 You typically can't support that many people learning simultaneously.

 **Better approach**: Start with 20-30 innovators.
 Learn what works.
 Document patterns.
-Then expand to more teams developers.
+Then expand to more teams.
 Iterate.
 Then expand to everyone.
 Each wave teaches the next wave.
 This makes Copilot a lot "stickier".

 ### Measure Beyond Productivity